The Spiritual Israelites

 When the religious leaders of Israel rejected Jesus Christ, the Lord told the Israelites that their rejection of Him would seal their own rejection as the sons of the covenant.
 “The kingdom of God shall be taken from you, and given to a nation bringing forth the fruits thereof” (Matthew 21:43).
 This meant that they lost the privilege of being God’s special people.
 In the future, God’s plan for the salvation of the world would no longer rely on the Jewish nation.

-True Israelites will be characterized by circumcision of the heart and not of the flesh.
+The true Israelites will be characterized by circumcision of the heart and not of the flesh.
 “Ye are circumcised with the circumcision made without hands, in putting off the body of the sins of the flesh by the circumcision of Christ” (Colossians 2:11).
+The circumcision that the Christians need is an inward change in heart and life typified by their baptism (Colossians 2:12).

 In His service,